 The bulb matches the natural light spectrum of where most of the corals in the hobby are seen in the wild.

-It is, I think, the best PAR38 bulb out there, doing a fantastic job for smaller tanks.
-I guess, the ABI manufacturers have done their research on PUR.
-I have seen this baby grow all kinds of Acropora frags, for example.
+It is, I think, the best PAR38 bulb out there, doing a fantastic job as LED lighting for smaller tanks.
+I guess the ABI manufacturers have done their research on PUR.
+I have seen this product grow all kinds of Acropora fragments, for example.

-A con I would like to mention is that this light is designed for pico reefs.
+Anyhow, a con I would like to mention is that the ABI LED light is designed for pico reefs.
 This means that it does not cover a lot of ground.

 However, as with most LEDs suggested for reefing it’s way stronger than what it’s “built for”.
 To be able to cover your 5 or 10-gallon reef with lighting you’d usually need to purchase two bulbs.

-Still, if you’re on a budget it’s going to be way cheaper than getting those overkill lights, while providing you with same if not better results in terms of coral growth.
+Still, if you’re on a budget it’s going to be way cheaper than getting the more expensive lights while providing your tank with the same if not better results in terms of coral growth.